satellite-image-deep-learning/techniques/README.md

 * [Removing speckle noise from Sentinel-1 SAR using a CNN](https://medium.com/upstream/denoising-sentinel-1-radar-images-5f764faffb3e)
 * A dataset which is specifically made for deep learning on SAR and optical imagery is the SEN1-2 dataset, which contains corresponding patch pairs of Sentinel 1 (VV) and 2 (RGB) data.
 It is the largest manually curated dataset of S1 and S2 products, with corresponding labels for land use/land cover mapping, SAR-optical fusion, segmentation and classification tasks.
 Data: https://mediatum.ub.tum.de/1474000
 * [so2sat on Tensorflow datasets](https://www.tensorflow.org/datasets/catalog/so2sat) - So2Sat LCZ42 is a dataset consisting of co-registered synthetic aperture radar and multispectral optical image patches acquired by the Sentinel-1 and Sentinel-2 remote sensing satellites, and the corresponding local climate zones (LCZ) label.
 The dataset is distributed over 42 cities across different continents and cultural regions of the world.
+* [dinoSAR](https://github.com/scottyhq/dinosar) -> tools for InSAR processing on AWS, currently works with Sentinel-1 data to create Cloud-Optimized Geotiffs with accompanying STAC metadata.

 # Image formats, data management and catalogues
 * [GeoServer](http://geoserver.org/) -> an open source server for sharing geospatial data